project-chip/connectedhomeip/docs/silabs/wifi/WIFI_Sleepy_Device_Power_Measurement.md

 ## Using Simplicity Studio Energy Profiler for Current Measurement

-After flashing the Matter application to the module, Energy profiler or a power meter can be used for power measurements.
+After flashing the Matter application to the device (EFR32 or SiWx917 SoC), Energy profiler or a power meter can be used for power measurements.

 ![Power measurement connection overview](./images/WiFi_PowerSave_Overview.png)